-Procedure Checked Date/Time Off (MM/DD/Hour) 1.
-Put the radio system in a box and platter the Student Services Office. ace it in 2.
-Put the pool balls in a box and place desk drawer. e it in the 3.
-Tape the cue sticks together and plac in the Student Services Office. ce them 4.
-Put all the weights on the floor.
+Procedure Checked Off Date/Time (MM/DD/Hour) 1.
+Put the radio system in a box and place it in the Student Services Office.
+Put the pool balls in a box and place it in the desk drawer.
+3. Tape the cue sticks together and place them in the Student Services Office.
+4. Put all the weights on the floor.
 5. Wrap or cover the pool table with a waterproof tarp.
-6. Turn all electrical switches off and lo windows and doors before leaving. ock the
+6. Turn all electrical switches off and lock the windows and doors before leaving.